cmaija/ParkHangs/README.md

 **What type of data will it store?**

 All 216 Vancouver parks and their information, user-generated events, park and event comments.
-We also store user information (through OAuth-based Google Sign-in) such as their first/last name, email.
+We also store user information (through OAuth-based Google Sign-in) such as their name and email.

 **What will users be able to do with this data?**